whynotsecurity/whynotsecurity.github.io/_posts/2021-03-18-credmaster.md

 ## TLDR

-This tool was designed during a red team engagement while trying to beat a pesky password spray throttle limitations.
+This tool was designed during a red team engagement while trying to beat a pesky password spray throttle limitation.
 It now serves as an example of what an adept attacker can build.

 CredMaster provides a method of running anonymous password sprays against endpoints in a simple, easy to use tool.
 The FireProx tool provides the rotating request IP, while the base of CredMaster spoofs all other identifying information.